-1. The name of the bank where you have your safe deposit box, its number, and the location of your key.
+1. The location of your safe deposit box, if you have one, and the location of you’re the key.

 2. Account numbers for all of your insurance policies, health, life, auto, home, burial, etc., and the names and addresses of your insurance agents.

-3. A list of your stocks, bonds, mutual funds, and the name and address of your broker.
+3. A list of your stocks, bonds, mutual funds, and the name, address and phone number of your broker.

 4. The names of the banks or savings and loans for each of your accounts, and the account numbers, or even copies of account statements.

 5. The location of your cemetery plot or mausoleum niche.

 6. The location of your will or trust and the name of your attorney.

 9. The name and address of your mortgage lender, the account number, and the approximate amount of the outstanding debt.

 10. The name and address of your accountant, and where your past income tax returns are located.